ASYNC-Security/async-security.github.io/sincon-2025-jea.md

 # SINCON CTF 2025: Too Much Administration

 This is the second, and final part of the SINCON CTF 2025 writeup series where I covered the more "challenging" parts of the CTF.
-I'd highly recommend reading the first part: [SINCON 2025: All Too Relayxing](https://blog.async.sg/sincon-2025-adcs-relay.html) as it provides a lot of necessary context for this writeup.
+I highly recommend reading the first part: [SINCON 2025: All Too Relayxing](https://blog.async.sg/sincon-2025-adcs-relay.html) as it provides a lot of necessary context for this writeup.

 In this writeup, I'll be covering the solve path for Flag 8 - which involved bypassing [Just Enough Administration (JEA)](https://learn.microsoft.com/en-us/powershell/scripting/security/remoting/jea/overview?view=powershell-7.5).
 For many participants, this was their first time encountering WinRM endpoints protected by JEA, and you'll rarely see this in engagements aside from some hardened environments.
 However, JEA can be a double-edged sword; if not properly configured, it opens up opportunities for abuse and privilege escalation.